bespoke-silicon-group/hb_starlite/README.md

 #### Perf Energy Tool

 This tool estimates the energy consumption of TVM programs (and any other program as well) for the Intel E7-8894 v4 CPU.
-The tool must be run on this CPU to obtain appropriate estimates.
+The tool assumes it is using this CPU.
 It depends on the `perf` utility to read the CPU performance counters.

 #### Usage